Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 Contributor Ted Larson, April 12, 2024

-The rush to supply the world with critical minerals and the acceleration toward clean-energy sources and products portends a needed sea change in the global mining industry.
-With roots going back hundreds of years, the industry must move quickly to meet the demand for copper, nickel, cobalt, lithium and other rare earths.
+The rush to supply the world with critical minerals and the acceleration toward clean-energy sources and products portend a needed sea change in the global mining industry.
+With roots dating back hundreds of years, the industry must move quickly to meet demand for copper, nickel, cobalt, lithium, and other rare-earth metals.
 Industry players and their equipment suppliers need to now focus on tech innovation.

 Sensors are integral to ensuring the safety of mining operations, including underground, open surface, placer, dredging, high wall, mountaintop, and in-situ.
-The global push for critical minerals depends on force- and torque-measurement devices to improve core metal extraction and processing efficiently and safely.
+The global push for critical minerals depends on force- and torque-measurement devices to improve the efficient and safe extraction and processing of core metals.

-Relying on precise measurement readings from sensors integrated into mining machinery and equipment provides real-time data that can significantly extend the machines’ lives, reduce safety incidents, and lower the risk of catastrophic failures in operations.
-These all have an impact on reducing costs and over-runs.
+Relying on precise measurement readings from sensors integrated into mining machinery and equipment provides real-time data that can significantly extend the machines’ lifetimes, reduce safety incidents, and lower the risk of catastrophic failures.
+These all have an impact on reducing costs and overruns.
 Read more here.

 Interface Feature in Overhead Cranes and Hoist Magazine

 Interface reveals motivation behind the acquisition of long-time partner LCM Systems.
-“Interface is a very diverse company,” Ken Bishop, Interface’s senior director of custom solutions, declared, noting that it has a very strong reputation for producing high-quality load cells, load pins, load shackles, torque transducers, multi-axis sensors and related measurement solutions for a variety of market sectors including aerospace, automotive, energy, factory automation and subsea marine.
+“Interface is a very diverse company,” Ken Bishop, Interface’s senior director of custom solutions, declared, noting that it has a very strong reputation for producing high-quality load cells, load pins, load shackles, torque transducers, multi-axis sensors, and related measurement solutions for a variety of market sectors, including aerospace, automotive, energy, factory automation, and subsea marine.
 “Our customers need to do lifting and hoisting because a lot of things they measure and test are heavy.
-Our customer are regularly coming to use for solutions, which is why we developed a business relationship with LCM.”
+Our customers are regularly coming to us for solutions, which is why we developed a business relationship with LCM.”
 Read more.

 Feel the Force – Global Hydrogen Review Winter Edition